-Shibuya’s biggest festival is happening this weekend at Konno Hachimangu shrine and surrounding neighbourhoods.
+Shibuya’s biggest festival is happening this September at Konno Hachimangu Shrine and surrounding neighbourhoods.

 The main highlight of the festival, however, is the gigantic mikoshi parade happening all day on Sunday starting at noon.
 This procession of 14 portable shrines from various neighbourhoods in Shibuya will kick off in Aoyama and slowly make its way through Shibuya Scramble Crossing before arriving at the square in front of Shibuya 109 at roughly 2pm.